mrmoscow/GLT-ADAM-Dash-control/README.md

 ### ToDo List
 * CSS file for  pages (C1 at lease)
 * Testing the M7 page. (should merge from A45)
+* Learn The model of SA, and how the page "Set Keysight Spectrum Analy" like
-* Testing the script under bin
+* rewrote the SA.c